HiromuHota/pdi-git-plugin/README.md

 # Overview

-The Git plugin allows you to manage versions of Kettle files without leaving Spoon.
+The Git plugin allows you to manage versions of local Kettle files without leaving Spoon.
-Local filesystem (whether or not connected as a File Repository) is supported, but neither Pentaho Repository nor Database Repository is.

-# System requirements

-It's been tested with PDI (CE) of 6.1, 7.0, and 7.1; but it should run on the corresponding version of EE.

 # How to install